Guides

 For instance, if you experience a medical event that means you now need to make big adaptations to your home, equity release is an option that allows you to collect together these unexpected but necessary funds in addition to any grants you may be eligible for.

 There is nothing for you to repay if you don’t wish to.
 You do not have to repay money taken from equity release until you pass away or go into long-term care, by which point your home will be used to pay off your loan.
-To reduce compound interest, some people choose to pay monthly interest payments, but this is ultimately your decision.
+To reduce compound interest - where interest is added to the loan and then future interest is charged on that growing amount - some people choose to pay monthly interest payments.
+This is ultimately your decision but our guide to equity release interest rates may help.

 By releasing cash from your property to gift to loved ones earlier on, you may be able to reduce the inheritance tax they need to pay once you have passed away.
 This can be a complex path to navigate and there are a number of rules to abide by, so make sure you have done your research or seek advice from a specialist before proceeding.

-Providers of equity release who are members of the Equity Release Council will offer a no-negative equity guarantee.
-This means that you or your loves ones won’t owe more than what your home is worth.
+Equity release providers like LV= who are members of the Equity Release Council will offer a no-negative equity guarantee.
+This means that you or your loves ones won’t owe more than what your home is worth when it’s sold.

 The money you take from equity release can be used however you wish, including but not restricted to: